Alien Skulls? Not even close!

-If you’ve ever spent any time browsing a UFO forum or website, you’ll eventually run into a link or claim that the ancient Mesoamericans and Inca were either aliens» or worshiped aliens as gods.
+If you’ve ever spent any time browsing a UFO forum or website, you’ll eventually run into a link or claim that the ancient Mesoamericans and Inca either were aliens (this was a theme exploited by the latest Indiana Jones movie, written by James Rollins), or worshiped aliens as gods.
 The “proof” is usually a skull much like the one you see depicted here.
-And it does look alien!
-Indeed, this must have completely baffled the first Westerner to uncover such a find!
+And it does look like an alien skull!
+But it’s actually a well-understood process of artificial cranial modification practiced at some point on every populated continent in the world.

 Mothers began deforming their children’s skulls shortly after birth by applying devices such as splints, cradleboards, or tightly wound cloth.
-The practice of head hspaing was a regular part of pre-Hispanic life and was required for a child’s integration into society, which often took the form of hetz mek, or naming celebrations.
+The practice of head shaping was a regular part of pre-Hispanic life and may have been required for a child’s integration into society, which often took the form of hetz mek, or naming celebrations.

-The practice of shaping the head was a body modification that existed from the Preclassic through the Classic periods» in Maya history and was used to show membership in a particular “family or community group” since, by the Classic period, the shapes began to take on a variety: slanted like the Maize God‘s head; flattened foreheads; elongated up; formed into two distinctive globes» .
+The practice of shaping the head was a body modification that existed from the Preclassic through the Classic periods in Mesoamerica, which ranged from 2000 BCE to 250 CE (Preclassic) and 250 CE to 900 CE (Classic).
+And was used to show membership in a particular “family or community group.”
+By the Classic period, the shapes began to take on a variety: slanted like the Maize God‘s head; flattened foreheads; elongated up; formed into two distinctive globes (imagine the general form of a pair of buttcheeks).

 From our cultural perspective, the practice seems barbaric and horrible when we consider that this was being done to children without their consent and imposed upon them forcibly.
 But then, perhaps the same will be said of some of our own practices by future civilizations: “look at how barbaric these people were!
 They cut the genitalia of infant boys and forced adolescents to wear wired attachments to shape their teeth!”